 At the Great Teachers Retreat, 2015 and 2016, all faculty were invited to participate in professional development that focused on equity, pedagogy, and learning to work with data effectively.
 In 2016, faculty explored data from their courses, including success, retention, and completion.
-One session focused particularly on success rates, and faculty were guided through an exercise in interpreting and analyzing data for their own courses (evidence: 2016 Agenda, speaker brochure, desired learning outcomes from retreat - ask Nancy, survey monkey results).
+One session focused particularly on success rates, and faculty were guided through an exercise in interpreting and analyzing data from their own courses (evidence: 2016 Agenda, speaker brochure, desired learning outcomes from retreat - ask Nancy, survey monkey results).
 Faculty were then invited to apply for the Center for Urban Education Equity Institute for the following academic year to gain further professional development refining skills at reducing equity gaps in the classroom.

+The institution also has invested physical, human, and fiscal resources into the development of a Multicultural Center to provide a space for meetings, studying, mentoring, and workshops for disproportionately impacted groups as identified in the Student Equity Plan.
+(Is this in a Program review?)
+Also, to connect faculty, staff, and students with other groups in California Community Colleges, the institution has sponsored attendance to the A2Mend conferences (2015, 2016, 2017) (contact Equity Office to get a list of attendees).

+Review of disaggregated institutional data led to the development of a Department of Education Title V Grant entitled, Removing Barriers for Underrepresented Students.
+The grant enabled the College to remove physical barriers through a facility renovation that now provides comprehensive services to students; procedural barriers through redesigned staff positions that streamline service; and academic barriers, through the development of noncredit supplemental learning.
+(Title V Grant, p.
+18).
+Student Success Hubs and Pathways Centers now provide services and assistance to students in multiple locations on both campuses (Pathways Center evidence – Flerida).

 4. If the college has distance education and/or correspondence education, it has a process for the planning, approval, evaluation, and review of courses offered in DE/CE modes, and the process is integrated into the college’s overall planning.

+Online courses are evaluated and approved through the same curriculum review process as other courses.
+(Curriculum Committee minutes for DE course approval) All online courses were reviewed in summer 2012 with recommended improvements for effective online pedagogy.
+(Summary of Online Course Rubric Review; Schedule for Online Course Second Review) Before an instructor can teach an online course for the first time, he/she must complete the Online Teacher Training. (online training outline – M. Smedshammer) Through this training, faculty members receive assistance in planning and developing new online courses.

 Analysis and Evaluation:

-Modesto Junior College has made great strides in the utilization of disaggregated data for the purposes of identifying disproportionately impacted and underserved groups.
+Modesto Junior College has made great strides in the use of disaggregated data for the purposes of identifying disproportionately impacted groups.
 Resources have been allocated for professional development, physical space, and technology resources to support the closing of performance gaps.
-Disaggregated data was utilized in college wide charrettes in the developing the Strategic Plan and Educational Master Plan.
+Disaggregated data was used in college wide charrettes for the development of the Strategic Plan and Educational Master Plan.
 Within these guiding documents are long-term, measurable strategies for continued improvement.
-(Data sets for EMP, data sets for Strategic Plan, College Council Minutes pending approval of the EMP on 2/27/17)
+(Data sets for EMP, College Council Minutes approving the EMP on 3/13/17)

 Standard I.B.7